Truth in numbers: Puerto Rico advocates and officials clash over accurate stats

 “The institute has had two attacks.
 That was the first one,” said Cecille Blondet, director of Espacios Abiertos, a nonprofit organization in Puerto Rico that promotes government transparency and accountability.

-PRIS took the case to court, and eight months later, a judge determined that Rosselló had no authority to replace PRIS's board.
+PRIS took the case to court, and eight months later, a judge determined that Rosselló had no authority to replace PRIS' board.
 This allowed them to resume operations in March with members of the original board, but the Rosselló administration appealed the decision.
-The case is still pending.
+The case is pending.

 Related

-Secretary Rosario told NBC News that the administration does not think their obligation is to these entities.
+Rosario said that the administration does not think its obligation is to these entities.

 “What we’re doing here is fulfilling a campaign promise from the governor to increase transparency and restore our government's credibility,” said Rosario.